-- 1. For in vitro diagnostic use. - 2.
-Please read the entire contents of these Instructions for Use before testing samples. - Caution: Collect blood into a CellSave Preservative Tube only.
+1. For in vitro diagnostic use.

+- 2. Please read the entire contents of these Instructions for Use before testing samples. - 3.
+Caution: Collect blood into a CellSave Preservative Tube only.
 CTC's are fragile and require preservation for accurate analysis. - 4.
 Caution: All personnel should follow universal precautions and use laboratory safety equipment (i.e., safety glasses, laboratory coat, gloves). - 5.
 Caution: Microbial contamination of reagents can cause erroneous results and should be avoided. - 6.
-Warning: All biological specimens, cartridges and other materials coming into contact with the specimen(s) are considered biohazardous.
-Handle as if capable of transmitting infection.
-Treat and dispose of waste using proper precautions and in accordance with local, state, and federal regulations.
-Never pipette by mouth. - 7.
-Warning: Some of the reagents contain sodium azide as a preservative.
+Caution: Some of the reagents contain sodium azide as a preservative.
 If swallowed, seek medical advice immediately.
 Keep out of reach of children.
 Keep away from food and drink.
 Wear suitable protective clothing.
 Contact with acids liberates very toxic gas.
-Azide compounds should be flushed with large volumes of water during disposal to avoid deposits in lead or copper plumbing where explosive conditions can develop.
-Risk and safety phrases R22 (Harmful if swallowed) and S28 (After contact with skin, wash with plenty of soap). - 8.
-Warning: Some of the reagents contain ProClin® 300 as a preservative.
-Symptoms of overexposure to ProClin® 300 may include skin and/or eye irritation as well as irritation to mucous membranes and upper respiratory tract. - 9.
-Operator training is required to perform the test procedure.
+Azide compounds should be flushed with large volumes of water during disposal to avoid deposits in lead or copper plumbing where explosive conditions can develop. - 7.
+Warning: All biological specimens, cartridges and other materials coming into contact with the specimen(s) are considered biohazardous.
+Handle as if capable of transmitting infection.
+Treat and dispose of waste using proper precautions and in accordance with local, state, and federal regulations.
+Never pipette by mouth. - 8.
+Warning: Some of the reagents contain ProClin[®] 300 as a preservative.

+9. Operator training is required to perform the test procedure.